pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### Can I create an indicator that plots like the built-in Volume or Volume Profile indicators?
 No.

-### How do I feed the output of one script to another script?
+### How can I use one script's output as an input into another?
 Use the following in your code:
 ```
 ExternalIndicator = input(close, "External Indicator")
 ```
 From the script's *Inputs* you will then be able to select a plot from another indicator if it present on your chart.
 You can use only one such statement in your script.
 If you use more than one, the other indicator plots will not be visible from the *Inputs* dropdown.
 You cannot use this technique in strategies.

-### Can I write a script that plots like the built-in Volume Profile or Volume indicators?
+See how our [Signal for Backtesting-Trading Engine](https://www.tradingview.com/script/y4CvTwRo-Signal-for-Backtesting-Trading-Engine-PineCoders/) can be integrated as an input to our [Backtesting-Trading Engine](https://www.tradingview.com/script/dYqL95JB-Backtesting-Trading-Engine-PineCoders/).### Can I write a script that plots like the built-in Volume Profile or Volume indicators?
 No. TradingView uses special code for these that is not available to standard Pine scripts.

-### How can I use one script's output as an input into another?
-See how our [Signal for Backtesting-Trading Engine](https://www.tradingview.com/script/y4CvTwRo-Signal-for-Backtesting-Trading-Engine-PineCoders/) can be integrated as an input to our [Backtesting-Trading Engine](https://www.tradingview.com/script/dYqL95JB-Backtesting-Trading-Engine-PineCoders/).

 ### Is it possible to export indicator data to a file?
 No. The only way for now is through screen scraping.